no-nonsense-dev/use-form/README.md

 import useForm, { standardValidation, forms, setForms } from '@nononsense/use-form'
 ```

-- `standardValidation` - Function that takes a form's values as argument and returns the standard validation rules & error messages.
+- `standardValidation` - Function that takes a form's name as argument and returns the standard validation rules & error messages for this form.
 - `forms` - The state of all forms used across all instances of `useForm`, which includes `{ values, valids, errors }` for each form name.
 - `setForms` - Function to directly mutate the `forms` state if needed.